Free from UK Landlines

 A quick note before you start:

-If, however, your goods are liable for duty and/or VAT, then the following simple 4-step guide should help to explain how it is calculated.
+If your goods are liable for duty and/or VAT, the following simple 4-step guide will help you calculate the approximate amounts.

 Why not click here to try our Duty and VAT Calculator

-1. Convert the value of your goods, into GB Pounds
+1. Convert the foreign value of your goods, into GBP (Sterling)

 3. Calculating basic Import Duty (If applicable)